growr-xyz/growr-documentation/layer-risk/2-Loan-Approval.md

     deactivate Pond SC
     deactivate Borrowing App
 ```
-In a custodial model, the Borrowers applys for a loan to the protocol using a custodial mobile or web application.
+In a custodial model, the Borrowers apply for a loan to the protocol using a custodial mobile or web application.
 The non-custodial loan approval flow is almost the same.
 The main difference is that instead of Borrowing App, the borrower would use an Agent App with connected self-managed wallet.

 The key role in the process is played by the Risk Assessor who safely and securely perform the following assessment:
 - Verify that the Borrower has all the necessary credentials